-The embryonic stage lasts from implantation (2 weeks) until the 8th week of pregnancy.
+The duration of the embryonic stage is about two weeks to 8 weeks.
 Rapid changes will take place during this stage and internal organs start to develop.
 After the zygote divides into several segments, it travels in the fallopian tubes and implants itself in the lining of the uterus of the mother.
 After implantation, this multicellular organism is now called an embryo.
 Now blood vessels will grow and form the placenta.
 The placenta is a structure connected to the uterus that provides nourishment and oxygen from the women's body to the developing embryo through the umbilical cord.